 Agents process information sequentially, passing results along the pipeline.

 This pattern is useful for multi-stage processing tasks like generating initial content, refining it, and then formatting it.
-Coordination is simpler as it's linear, but it lacks parallelism.
+Coordination is simpler as it follows a directed flow, though it lacks parallelism.

 This pattern involves agents iteratively improving a result.
 For example, one agent might generate a draft response, and another agent (or multiple agents) acts as a critic, providing feedback based on specific criteria (accuracy, tone, completeness).
 The original agent, or another refinement agent, then revises the draft based on the critique.
 This cycle can repeat until a satisfactory result is achieved.